Defining standards for personal interpretive programs

 This is part two .
 You should probably start with Part One, here.

 A few years ago, I was approached by one of the premier interpretive facilities in western Canada.
 The director of visitor experience had just hired a new manager of interpretation who was young and brilliant.
-With the change in management, she wanted to set a baseline and document improvement in the interpretive programs over two summers.
+With the change in management, they wanted to set a baseline and document improvement in the interpretive programs over two summers.

 This documentation was to take place through two parallel systems of evaluation: a two-year standard anonymous audience feedback survey, and a two-year appraisal by an expert who would rate the programs against current best practices in interpretation.
 I was brought on to be the interpretation expert, while another individual took care of the public surveys (we would often bump into each other on busy days at the site.)